masogit/am-browser-doc/docs/start/installation.md

 1. Copy files.
 Unzip the new package to the correspondent folders to overwrite the old files.

 > If you try to deploy REST server war again, make sure that you unregister the previous service and register new service again.

+### Migrate file DB to MongoDB

+AM Browser 1.1 supports MongoDB to store the configuration data.